-The Worker Protection (Amendment of Equality Act 2010) Act 2023 will come into force on 26 October 2024 and impose a new duty on employers to prevent sexual harassment in the workplace.
+The Worker Protection (Amendment of Equality Act 2010) Act 2023 came into force on 26 October 2024 and imposes a duty on employers to prevent sexual harassment in the course of their employment.

-Here, Kate Venables, Matt Lavelle and Allana Edwards outline what employers need to know to get prepared.
+Here, Kate Venables, Matt Lavelle and Allana Edwards outline what employers need to know to comply with this legislation.

 What is the mandatory duty to protect workers from sexual harassment?